Within 27 hours of a1-cbiss making contact, a new refrigerant leak detection system was commissioned. See how a1-cbiss did it.

 The call was made to build the panel, setup the configuration, test and install a beacon.
 Once completed, the ARMS panel was quality checked, an installation part pack readied, and the van dispatched.
 An a1-cbiss install and service engineer hit the road by 2.30pm and travelled north to Glasgow to meet the Install Manager at site.
 Upon arriving in Glasgow at 6.15pm, together, they began the installation of the panel.
 Once complete, testing and commissioning was all signed off by 11.15pm!

 a1-cbiss supplied a pre-entry refrigerant leak detection system.
-The ARMS is more commonly known for its installs in retail monitoring for leak in food chiller cabinets.
+The ARMS is more commonly known for its installs in retail monitoring for leaks in food chiller cabinets.

 The ARMS is wall mounted next to the entrance of the morgue.
 A touchscreen display allows users to gain an instant visual indication with one touch access to current settings/status & alarm/event history.
 A visual beacon alarm and sounder is connected to the ARMS will alert for a leak prior to entry.

-The 8 channel leak detection sample points are located near to the cylinder and next to the racking trolleys.
+The 8-channel leak detection sample points are located near the cylinder and next to the racking trolleys.
 Each sample line feeds back into the sequential sampler.